 Column (g).
-To compute the depreciation deduction you may use optional Tables A through E, starting on page 9.
-To do this, multiply the applicable rate from the appropriate table by the property's unadjusted basis (column (c)).
+To figure the depreciation deduction you may use optional Tables A through E, starting on page 10.
+Multiply the applicable rate from the appropriate table by the property's unadjusted basis (column (c)).
 See Pub.
 946 for complete tables.
 If you disposed of the property during the current tax year, multiply the result by the applicable decimal amount from the tables in Step 3 on the next page.
 Or you may compute the deduction yourself by completing the following steps: